anton-liauchuk/kafka-connect-examples/README.md

 Accept: application/json
 ```

-This and other http requests are placed in `rest.http`.
+This and other http requests are placed in `/requests/rest.http`.